 Corrugated shipping boxes (just large enough to hold the bakery boxes linked above, with a tiny bit of padding by some crumbled paper)

-I have seen pecan pralines referred to as praline pecans as well, but praline pecans also refer to individual pecans coated with a crunchy sugar-and-spice coating.
-In that case, they could be made by coating pecans in beaten egg white and a spiced sugar mixture, and then baked until crisp.
+There’s a huge difference between Southern pecan pralines and praline pecans.
+Pecan pralines are cookie-sized pecan clusters bound together by a fudgy candy mixture with a caramel-like flavor.
+Praline pecans, on the other hand, are individual pecans coated with a crunchy sugar-and-spice coating.
+Praline pecans are made by coating pecans in beaten egg white and a spiced sugar mixture, and then baked until crisp.

 More sweet treats to make